Graph-Theoretic Analysis of Phase Optimization Complexity in Variational Wave Functions for Heisenberg Antiferromagnets

-\textsf{Triangles in the HG.} Given the unweighted adjacency matrix $A^{\Gamma}$ of an HG, the number of elementary triangles is $N_{\triangle}=\frac{1}{6}\,\mathrm{tr}\!\left(A^{\Gamma}\right)^3$, so $N_{\triangle}=0$ if and only if $\Gamma$ is triangle-free~\cite{west2001graphtheory}.
-For the NN Heisenberg model on a bipartite lattice, every HF preserves sublattice parity, hence the HG is bipartite and therefore triangle-free.
-Adding the same-sublattice couplings (e.g.\ $J_2$ on the square lattice) or starting from a non-bipartite geometry (triangular, kagome) produces triangles in the HG, introducing incompatible phase constraints around 3-cycles.
-This leads to the following structural fact relating the physical lattice $G$ to its HG $\Gamma(G)$:
+Given the unweighted adjacency matrix $A^{\Gamma}$ of a HG, its number of elementary triangles is $N_{\triangle}=\frac{1}{6}\,\mathrm{tr}\!\left(A^{\Gamma}\right)^3$.
+Therefore, $N_{\triangle}=0$ if, and only if, HG is triangle-free~\cite{west2001graphtheory}.
+For bipartite HAF, every HF preserves sublattice parity, hence HG is bipartite and therefore triangle-free.
+The addition of same-sublattice couplings ($e.g.$\ $J_2$ on the square lattice) or the adoption of a non-bipartite geometry (e.g., triangular) generates triangles in HG, introducing incompatible phase constraints around odd cycles.
+This motivates two theorems relating the structure of the physical lattice $G$ to that of its HG $\Gamma(G)$; detailed proofs are given in SM~\cite{SM}.
+The first theorem reads: